dasbuilder/songsearch/README.md

 This git should only be used if you want to take a bunch of .json files, search through them and then find a particular artist or song title within these files.
 Dubtrack.fm has no mass playlist search or filter so this will work only if you use this bookmarklet managed by JTBrinkmann https://github.com/JTBrinkmann/Dubtrack-Playlist-Pusher
+Here's an example of how things look when something is searched: http://termbin.com/gr1a

 What I had to do to get this to work is as follows:
 1) Install the bookmarlket<br>
 2) Download all my Dubtrack.fm playlists<br>